Did You Know Renting Out A Room Can Incur CGT?

 For example, a couple who bought their property for $1.5 million back in 2006, sell it for $3 million in 2016.
 During their ownership, they rented out a bedroom and bathroom for four years and worked out that the rented space is equivalent to 15 per cent of the property.

-How much the actual tax works out to be depends on whose name the property is taxed in.
-For CGT purposes, and if the property is positively geared from an income tax perspective, it is better to put the property in the lower income earner’s name.
+How much tax depends on whose name the property is taxed in.
+For CGT purposes, and if the property is positively geared from an income tax perspective, it is better to put the property in the lower-income earner’s name.

 If the property was negatively geared, the couple would need to consider the tax benefit they would sacrifice.
 Negatively geared properties result in a larger tax deduction if claimed in a higher income earner’s name.